CumulusNetworks/docs/content/cumulus-linux-58/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 To clear the PFC watchdog `deadlock-count` on an interface, run the `nv action clear interface <interface> qos pfc-watchdog deadlock-count` command.

-### Explicit Congestion Notification (ECN)
+## Congestion Control (ECN)

-Unlike link pause or PFC, ECN is an end-to-end flow control technology.
+Explicit Congestion Notification (ECN) is an end-to-end layer 3 congestion control protocol.
+Defined by RFC 3168, ECN relies on bits in the IPv4 header Traffic Class to signal congestion conditions.
+ECN requires one or both server endpoints to support ECN to be effective.

 Instead of telling adjacent devices to stop transmitting during times of buffer congestion, ECN sets the ECN bits of the transit IPv4 or IPv6 header to indicate to end hosts that congestion might occur.
 As a result, the sending hosts reduce their sending rate until the transit switch no longer sets ECN bits.

 You use ECN with {{<link title="RDMA over Converged Ethernet - RoCE" text="RDMA over Converged Ethernet - RoCE">}}.
 The RoCE section describes how to deploy PFC and ECN for RoCE environments.